Macaroni pudding with cheese

 Article may contain Amazon & affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 A scrumptious, versatile dish with a special, comforting flavor, this macaroni pudding is super easy to make and no special cooking kills are required!
-Kids and picky eaters will absolutely love this pasta pudding, loaded with delicious sheep’s cheese and egg and flavored with vanilla and lemon!
+Kids and picky eaters will absolutely love this pasta pudding, loaded with delicious sheep’s milk cheese and eggs, and flavored with vanilla and lemon!

 This simple and easy macaroni pudding is a delicious transition from mac and cheese to a pasta dessert/breakfast idea!
 You could say this macaroni pudding recipe is your regular mac and cheese but on steroids!
 Because this recipe is loaded with amazing flavor and texture, you won’t be able to stop eating it all!

 This is a great recipe for any family gathering, a weekend potluck or even for holidays like Thanksgiving.
-I guarantee it’s a crowd pleaser at any moment.
+I guarantee it’s a crowd pleaser for any occasion.

 Ingredients:

-• I used fresh sheep’s milk cheese, just lightly salted.
+• Unsalted or lightly salted sheep’s milk cheese – I used fresh sheep’s milk cheese, just lightly salted.
 This ingredient will give the pudding just the right flavor, perfectly balancing out the sugar in the recipe.

-• My recipe requires vanilla sugar (available here) and optional, raisins.
+• Vanilla – My recipe requires vanilla sugar (available here).
 You can always replace vanilla sugar with a teaspoon of vanilla extract if vanilla sugar is not available in your area.
 Just don’t overdo it, you want the vanilla to just slightly flavor the pudding.

-• I used long macaroni, broken into smaller pieces before cooking.
+• Pasta – I used long macaroni, broken into smaller pieces before cooking, about 2 inches.
 I find that this kind of pasta cooks best in this recipe and also looks fun when the pudding is cut into small pieces or bars.

 • Eggs – I prefer free range eggs mostly for the lovely color but also because these eggs are rich and add a deeper flavor to this macaroni pudding.

-1. Boil the pasta, drain and mix with oil.
+1. Cook the pasta as instructed on the package, drain and mix with oil.

-3. In a deep bowl beat the eggs, sugar and vanilla sugar.
+3. In a mixing bowl beat the eggs, sugar and vanilla sugar.
 Add lemon zest and lemon juice and mix well

 4. Add the egg mixture to the macaroni and cheese and mix well.
 Leave some egg mixture aside for coating the top.
 Add raisins if you opted for and mix.